 I had ordered the non-FPV kit since I already owned FPV gear.
 I will share with you my photographs of the FPV gear later on in the post.

-- ZMR180 Carbon Fiber Frame: The frame consisted of three pieces of carbon fiber and red aluminum stadoffs.
+- ZMR180 Mini Quad Carbon Fiber Frame: The frame consisted of three pieces of carbon fiber and red aluminum standoffs.
 The bottom plate is 3mm thick while the top plate is 1.5mm thick.
 The frame seems to be formidable and quite smooth.
-It appears to be in a better shape as opposed to my Banggood ZMR250.
+It appears to be in better shape as opposed to my Banggood ZMR250.